rvtr/TwlNandTool/README.md

 	- `0x794000`: Happened when I deleted HWInfo and let SystemUpdater create it

 ## Including system files
-*B-b-but you have system files like the bootloader!* Sorry, these files are required to boot a DSi and almost always cannot be custom made due to signing.
+*B-b-but you have system files like the bootloader!* These files are required to boot a DSi and almost always cannot be custom made due to signing.
 This is a tool meant to fix every possible software brick, and to do so in an accessible way.
 Most people are not going to know how to recover a bootloader, find the right FontTable for their region, or get the correct and safe wlanfirm/sysmenuVersion.
 Even given a well written guide, I know the "what's a hex editor" or "what's a byte" messages all too well.
 It is not safe to force people to chase after things they may not understand.
 Especially when one wrong file will cause a brick, and the owner will be none the wiser.